ahmadmardeni1/ahmadmardeni1/README.md

 ### Hi there 👋
 I'm a Software Engineer, specializes in Machine Learning and Data Science.
-I believe the Web3 underpins the internet of value and giving the user the control back.
+I believe Web3 underpins the internet of value and giving the user the control back.
 - 🌟 I’m looking to collaborate on Deep Learning open-source projects.
 - 💬 Ask me about anything related to the Python programming language!